Syracuse, New York: Utilities

 The Syracuse water system was one of the few water systems built and operated before federal funding.
 The water system was constructed mainly to support the industries around Syracuse, New York.
 Construction of Syracuse's water system began in 1868.
 The water is brought in on a gravity fed system from Skaneateles Lake, through an unfiltered system, and carried into the city.
 It is noted for having some of the best drinking water in the nation, due to the quality of the lake.

 In 2015, the city experienced an average of at least one water main break per day.
 Between 2005 and 2015, the city suffered 2,000 water main breaks.
 Mayor Stephanie Miner estimated of the cost to fix the city's water infrastructure at $1 billion over a 10–15-year period.
 On February 25, 2015, Miner testified before a joint hearing of the state Assembly Ways and Means Committee and state Senate Finance Committee.
 Miner testified that the 2014 polar vortex contributed to the increase in Syracuse's water main break.

 On March 3, the 100th water main break in Syracuse in 2015 occurred on James Street.
 Early in 2015, Miner lobbied the state for funding to fix the city's aging water system.
 New York Governor Andrew Cuomo declined to help, stating that the city should improve its economy and increase tax revenues, which would enable the city to fund their own water pipe repairs.

-Government

-Executive

-The city is headed by an elected mayor who is limited to two four-year terms.
-Syracuse has a Strong mayor-council form of government.
-On November 7, 2017, Ben Walsh was elected mayor.
-He began in January 2018 as the first independent mayor of Syracuse in over 100 years.
-The last independent mayor of Syracuse was Louis Will, who was elected in 1913.
-The previous mayor was former Common Councilor at Large Stephanie Miner, who was elected on November 3, 2009; she was the first female mayor of Syracuse.
-Miner was preceded by former Syracuse Common Council President Matthew Driscoll, who first assumed the position in 2001 after the former mayor, Roy Bernardi, resigned upon his appointment by President George W. Bush to a position in the Department of Housing and Urban Development.
-After serving the remaining term, Driscoll was re-elected that year, and again in 2005.

-Legislative

-The legislative branch of Syracuse is the Syracuse Common Council.
-It consists of a president and nine members:

-Judicial

-The Onondaga County Supreme and County Court is the trial court of general jurisdiction for Syracuse.
-It is also the administrative court for the Fifth District of the New York State Unified Court System.
-Judges for these courts are elected at-large.

-The U.S. District Court for the Northern District of New York also holds court in downtown Syracuse at the James Hanley Federal Building.